-Do you have the tools to check if your users are trusted people, that their documents are not false and that they are using their true identity?
+Do you have the tools to check if your users are trusted, that their documents are not false and that they are using their true identity?

 2) Consolidate and centralize your customer data:

-One of the most common problems with firms that make the decision to verify their users manually and on their own is the inability to track their user’s behavior and generate alerts quickly enough to prevent online fraud attempts.
+One of the most common problems with firms that decide to verify their users manually and on their own is the inability to track their user's behavior and generate alerts quickly enough to prevent online fraud attempts.

-Therefore, it’s important to have an ally that not only evolves as fast as the methods that criminals use, but one that also gives you the opportunity to scale in the same proportion as your business needs, and not the contrary.
+Therefore, it's crucial to have an ally that evolves as fast as the methods that criminals use and allows you to scale in the same proportion as your business needs, not the contrary.